mcandre/sha1sum-win/README.md

 # sha1sum-win - Windows installer for sha1sum

+# DEPRECATED

+Windows users are advised to install sha1sum as part of [Cygwin](http://cygwin.com/).

 # ABOUT

 sha1sum-win takes a sha1sum binary and wraps it in a basic MSI installer that adds `sha1sum` to `PATH`.